frozen hvac system

 If the refrigerant levels are not ideal, your evaporator coil can become too cold.
 As the temperature of the evaporator coil drops, it can begin to form ice on the coils of your outside unit.

 Don’t let a small problem become a major one.
-If you notice any of the signs above, it is time to call Cape Fear Air Conditioning at 910-216-9394 to have your refrigerant levels checked.
+If you notice any of the signs above, it is time to call Cape Fear Air, Electric, & Plumbing at 910-216-9394 to have your refrigerant levels checked.

 Image provided by Shutterstock